AKSW/ldwpo/tools/README.md

 Report Generator
 ===
-To use Report Generator Tool:
+To use lodFlowReport Tool:
-* go to the folder "tool/reportgen/"; and
+* go to the folder "tool/"; and
-* run "$ java -jar reportgen.jar".
+* run "$ java -jar lodflowReport.jar".
 The command will output a help message for the Report Generator tool.

 Workflow Execution
 ===
 To use Workflow Execution Tool:
-* go to the folder "tool/ldStackWorkflow/"; and
+* go to the folder "tool/"; and
-* run "$ java -jar ldStackWorkflow.jar".
+* run "$ java -jar lodflowEngine.jar".
 The command will output a help message for the Workflow Execution Tool.